Last Vegas: Critical response

-On Rotten Tomatoes the film holds an approval rating of 45% based on 142 reviews, with an average rating of 5.2/10.
+On Rotten Tomatoes, the film holds an approval rating of 45% based on 142 reviews, with an average rating of 5.2/10.
 The site's critics consensus reads: "The cast of Last Vegas keep things amiably watchable, but the film is mostly a mellower Hangover retread for the older set."
 On Metacritic, the film has a weighted average score of 48 out of 100, based on 34 critics, indicating "mixed or average" reviews.
-Audiences surveyed by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
+Audiences surveyed by CinemaScore gave the film an average grade of "A−" on a scale of A+ to F.

-Scott Foundas of Variety wrote: "A smattering of funny gags and the nostalgia value of the cast—none of whom, curiously, have ever shared the screen before—keeps the whole thing more watchable than it has any right to be."
-Foundas calls the film a clone of The Hangover and praises Mary Steenburgen for her performance but says "The rest of the movie rarely if ever rises to Steenburgen's level."
+Scott Foundas of Variety wrote, "A smattering of funny gags and the nostalgia value of the cast—none of whom, curiously, have ever shared the screen before—keeps the whole thing more watchable than it has any right to be."
+Foundas calls the film a clone of The Hangover and praises Mary Steenburgen for her performance but says, "The rest of the movie rarely if ever rises to Steenburgen's level".

 Ignatiy Vishnevetsky of The A.V.
-Club gave the film a grade D− and wrote: "The high point of Last Vegas is also arguably the low point of Robert De Niro's career."
+Club gave the film a grade D− and wrote, "The high point of Last Vegas is also arguably the low point of Robert De Niro's career".

 Box office

 Last Vegas grossed $16.3 million in its opening weekend in the US from 3,065 theaters, averaging $5,329 per theater and ranking #3 for the weekend.
-The film closed on February 20, 2014, with a worldwide final gross of $134.4 million, becoming CBS Films' highest-grossing film.
+The film closed on February 20, 2014, with a worldwide final gross of $134.4 million, becoming CBS Films's highest-grossing film.